 “Feed-grade” is the term used for food deemed safe for animals, but unsafe for people (or at least, doesn’t meet the FDA, USDA or AAFCO requirements to be considered “edible”).
 If you’re confused, consider this: A Hershey’s chocolate bar is edible and human-grade (meets federal standards), but not feed-grade (unsafe for dogs).

-Jodie Otter, MSW, notes that feed-grade doesn’t mean worse food.
+Now, feed-grade doesn’t mean worse food.
 All it takes is one ingredient that’s unsafe for humans to qualify pet food as feed-grade.
 So, some high-quality feed-grade dog food could in fact be more nutritious for your pup than low quality human-grade food.
 It all comes down to ingredients and their sourcing.

 One example of dry kibble that is arguably healthier for dogs than some human-grade food is Open Farm’s dry food.
-Dr. Stephanie Venn-Watson, DVM, MPH, a veterinary epidemiologist, is a fan of Open Farm because of their nutritious options (dry and wet foods, treats, supplements, broths, toppers).
+Dr. Stephanie Venn-Watson, DVM, a veterinary epidemiologist, is a fan of Open Farm because of their nutritious options (dry and wet foods, treats, supplements, broths, toppers).
 We challenge you to find a more transparent dog food brand.
 Open Farm’s partners include Certified Humane, Oceanwise, The Global Animal Partnership and Terracycle.
 Their whole goal is the highest quality ingredients from the most sustainable sources and full transparency throughout the process.
 This is feed-grade food we can get behind.

 Is Human-Grade Dog Food Better for Dogs Than Feed-Grade Food?